Theodore Bikel: Political activism

 Bikel was a longtime activist in the civil-rights and human-rights movements, participating as a fundraiser with performances.
 He co-founded the Actors Federal Credit Union in 1962, and in 1968, he was a delegate to the Democratic National Convention in Chicago.
 He was president of Actors' Equity from 1977 to 1982, in which office he supported human-rights causes.
 Since 1988, he had been president of the Associated Actors and Artistes of America.

 Upon hearing of his death, Actors’ Equity wrote: "From the time he joined Equity in 1954, Bikel has been an advocate for the members of our union and his extraordinary achievements paved the way for so many.
 No one loved theater more, his union better, or cherished actors like Theo did.
 He has left an indelible mark on generations of members past and generations of members to come.
 We thank you, Theo, for all you have done."

 Bikel was an active supporter and campaigner for John F. Kennedy.
 He did some of his campaigning during the run of The Sound of Music, which got him into trouble with the producers, who did not think it was becoming for an actor.
 He recalls, "I would go out sometimes between matinee and evening performances, go to a rally and speak from a flat-bed truck, and then come back to the theater."
 The producers stopped complaining, however, when after one show he was picked up backstage by a limousine carrying Eleanor Roosevelt, and he accompanied her to a Democratic rally as her special guest.

+In 1968, Bikel supported the presidential campaign of Eugene McCarthy and attended the 1968 Democratic National Convention after being elected as a pro-McCarthy delegate in New York.

 At the 1977 AFL–CIO Convention, Bikel welcomed Russian dissident Vladimir Bukovsky upon his release from the Soviet Union.
 He was arrested in front of the Soviet Embassy in Washington in 1986 while protesting the plight of Soviet Jews.

 President Jimmy Carter appointed him to serve on the National Council for the Arts in 1977 for a six-year term.
-In 2007, he served as chair of the Board of Directors of Meretz USA (now Partners for Progressive Israel).
+In 2007, he served as chair of the board of directors of Meretz USA (now Partners for Progressive Israel).

 He was a member of the high-IQ collective Mensa International.

 Death

-Bikel died on July 21, 2015, at Ronald Reagan UCLA Medical Center in Los Angeles of natural causes, according to publicist Harlan Boll, survived by Ms. Ginsburg, his sons from his second marriage, Robert and Daniel, and three grandchildren.
+Bikel died on July 21, 2015, at Ronald Reagan UCLA Medical Center in Los Angeles of natural causes, according to publicist Harlan Boll, survived by Aimee Ginsburg, his sons from his second marriage, Robert and Daniel, and three grandchildren.
 He was buried at Hillside Memorial Park Cemetery in Culver City, California.